Sebastian Shaw (character): Keeping in power

-After a few months, though, Shaw made a play to become the new Lord Imperial of the entire club worldwide, and invited Sage to help him.
-Shaw also invited Courtney Ross (who was actually her evil counterpart Sat-Yr-9) and Sunspot to join him as the White Queen and Black King.
-All three accepted, but Sage betrayed Shaw when she did not warn him that Pierce might try to assassinate him.
-Shaw met with the X-Men, claiming to be somewhat reformed, just before Pierce's attack.
-He was then wounded by Pierce, but remained strong enough to knock the cyborg Pierce's head off.
-However, Shaw was too hurt to maintain his club position and was replaced by Sunspot, who became the Lord Imperial of the Hellfire Club.
+After Professor X is "outed" as a mutant, Shaw apparently returns to his capitalist roots and converts the NY branch of the Hellfire Club into a strip club, which is actually a safe haven for mutants.
+After a few months, Shaw aims to become the new Lord Imperial of the entire club worldwide, and invites Sage to help him.
+Shaw also invites Courtney Ross and Sunspot to join him as the White Queen and Black King.
+All three accept, but Sage betrays Shaw.
+Shaw is wounded by Pierce, but manages to knock Pierce's head off.
+However, Shaw is too hurt to maintain his club position and is replaced by Sunspot, who becomes Lord Imperial of the Hellfire Club.